Adult ESL Institute

 How can I participate?

-During FY14 (the 2013-2014 school year), ATLAS will again offer facilitated Low-Literacy Adult ESL Study Circles.
+During FY15 (the 2014-2015 school year), ATLAS will again offer facilitated Low-Literacy Adult ESL Study Circles.
 For completing this professional development activity, you will earn 20 CEUs plus a $75 stipend.
 Participants must attend all 3 meetings, and priority for slots will be given to current paid staff of MN ABE programs.
-A Spring 2014 Study Circle is scheduled to meet at Hamline University on the following dates:
+A Fall 2014 Study Circle is scheduled to meet at Hamline University on the following dates:

 Stay tuned for information about any additional locations, times and dates!